 Also a 15 minute drive away is Coleton Fishacre – another lovely National Trust property with beautiful gardens – previously the country home of the D’Oyly Carte family.

 Away from the Dart there are some great beaches within an easy drive including the popular Torbay beaches.
 Beyond Brixham, just off the beaten track is Mansands which is more peaceful.
-In just under a hours’ drive you can get to the superb award winning blue flag rated Blackpool Sands and many other excellent beaches.
+Just a 45 minutes drive you can get to the superb award winning blue flag rated Blackpool Sands and many other excellent beaches such as Bantham, Thurlestone – East Portlemouth (Salcombe).

 The wonderful mild climate of the River Dart valley means it is a great place to enjoy all year round, perfect if you enjoy walking, fishing, bird watching, eating & drinking, golf, horse-riding not forgetting canoeing, sailing and crabbing.